Tyrn/wei/the-insider-en.typ

 his trap.
 He really didn't want to fight but he had to accept the challenge.
 He was afraid that his captains would mock him.

-     There is not much to say about  this fight - Khanalai split my shoulder and threw me to the ground like a kitten  and  then he  removed my helmet to cut  my  head  off.
+     There is not much to say about  this fight---Khanalai split my shoulder and threw me to the ground like a kitten  and  then he  removed my helmet to cut  my  head  off.
 He was really surprised  and he asked me,  "Who are you, brat,  to wear a White Falcon shield?"
 I told him that  my name was Ashidan and that my brother Kissur would avenge me and why wouldn't he just shut his lousy trap and cut my head off.
 I was a  very cute boy and Khanalai suddenly took pity on  me.
-He raised his sword and then he thought, "I will die - and these words contained all  the horror of irreversible, you couldn't sleep at night having heard them.
+He raised his sword and then he thought, "I will die---and these words contained all  the horror of irreversible, you couldn't sleep at night having heard them.
 So, would it be worth it to  bring the sword down?"
 At  least, that's what  he  told me  afterwards.
 So he threw me like a wench